top of page

 On Men at Arms and Soul Music we see a real early-90s-blockbuster look which balances the existing baroque fantasy vibe of Kirby with something more readily signalling humour and mainstream-ness.

-I talked at some length in the above-linked post about covers which edit Kirby's work to try and make them work as spot illustrstions and in that case fail badly.
+I talked at some length before about covers which edit Kirby's work to try and make them work as spot illustrstions and in that case fail badly.
 This Men at Arms and Soul Music, by contrast, really work.

 The big, bold, flatly-coloured lettering contrasts well with the delicate and handcrafted lines and colour of Kirby’s artwork, with the white surround creates breathing room that gives the art its own weight and allows it to contrast rather than simply being ovwerwhelmed.